michaelphi318/Delivery-Drone/README.md

 This is autonomous medical delivery drone prject from team 8 - Senior Design Drexel 2022 by

-Manh Cuong Phi
+Manh Cuong Phi,
-Tri Pham
+Tri Pham,
-Binh Tran
+Binh Tran,
-Jordan Lanzoni
+Jordan Lanzoni,
-Brendan Higgins
+Brendan Higgins,

 Software requirements are listed below by type of connection to the drone.